New London Architecture: New Ideas for London Housing

 We would envisage traditional planning rules being relaxed on the basis of a clear business plan and design code, permitting delivery to be light-footed in response to market needs.
 The long-term vision and investment by the SEDV will provide increased certainty to SMEs, enabling them to invest and compete and alleviate pressure on the resource of top contractors and primary supply chain members.

-With ‘developer-safe’ zones around existing transport nodes or significant destinations (such as the London Olympics site) already experiencing intensification, we propose looking at the outer zones of Greater London and to the ‘spaces in-between’.
+The spaces in-between - With ‘developer-safe’ zones around existing transport nodes or significant destinations (such as the London Olympics site) already experiencing intensification, we propose looking at the outer zones of Greater London and to the ‘spaces in-between’.

 The large brownfield and low-grade, urban-locked greenbelt sites in these areas present an opportunity to deliver a significant number of homes, an opportunity that will be lost to the next generation as the division of land ownership gradually increases and urban sprawl continues on a plot-by-plot basis.